kevinkenzhao/InfantIncubatorSimulator/Vulnerabilities.md

 ## "So you think you have signed out...": Lack of Identity

 The current prototype uses a password and 16-character psuedorandom token with character set (^[A-Za-z0-9]{16}$) for its authentication processes.
 However, it does not have means for managing the identity of those successful logon attempts.
 This is less of an issue if we assume that only one nurse at a hospital should monitor the incubator and know the password.
-However, nurses are spread across a myriad of responsibilities and rotate shifts, thus multiple nurses will need to access the remote interface.
-Should any of the nurses pose an insider threat, the organization has the ability to attribute/account for the damages.
+However, nurses carry a myriad of responsibilities and work in shifts, thus multiple nurses would access the remote interface.
+Should any of the nurses commit an act of malevolence, the organization has the ability to attribute/account for the damages.

 ## Duplicate Tokens